 Essentially we’re going to curate a collection of images, colours, textures, patterns and design elements that inspire you and use them to help you move your branding forwards.

-Pull out your Planning Workbook and start by reminding yourself of the three key words that describe how you’d like your business to come across.
+Pull out your Planning Workbook (external link) and start by reminding yourself of the three key words that describe how you’d like your business to come across.
 Keep these at the back of your mind as you select images that reflect how you see those three words.